GROUNDBREAKING HELD TODAY FOR NEW 5.35 ACRE PARK IN SOUTH LA

 “I am excited by the future opening of Jacaranda Park,” said Councilmember Harris-Dawson.
 “Residents of South LA deserve the highest quality parks and open space, which are critical to the health and well-being of our communities.
 Jacaranda Park is only the first of many to come as we build the South LA we deserve.”

-Located on the corner of Avalon and 98th Street, the LADWP owned vacant lot is being transformed into a public park.
-The 5.35 acre parcel will provide new recreational opportunities for approximately 12,321 youth and families in a community that lacks green space.
+Located on the corner of Avalon and 98th Street, the vacant lot beneath high voltage power lines owned by LADWP is being transformed into a public park.
+The 5.35 acre parcel will provide new recreational opportunities for approximately 12,321 youth and families in a community that currently lacks green space.

 “The Los Angeles Neighborhood Land Trust is excited to break ground on Jacaranda Park in South LA.
 The Land Trust is thrilled to add over 5 acres of green space to a city where currently 2 out of 3 people do not have access to a safe park within walking distance,” said Carl Cade, Chair of the Los Angeles Neighborhood Land Trust Board of Directors.
 “We are honored to work with Councilmember Marqueece Harris-Dawson, Department of Water and Power, Department of Recreation and Parks, and with the community that helped envision this green space.
 All played a role in making this important resource a reality for all to enjoy.”